Beating Adversity through Self-Employment

 The course then moves forward introducing the idea of self-employment, under the heading Introduction to Self-Employment, and what early considerations ought to take place in the mind of a budding entrepreneur.
 Time is spent reminding course participants of the strength and potential value of tapping into family networks.
 Time is also spent introducing course participants to how to look at markets and plan and control a business.
 Nuggets of experience are shared about how to control costs and grow profits.
 And cautionary information is shared on what causes businesses to fail.

 Under the heading Business Models, the course next looks closely at four different business models to identify what is common to any business and what may be peculiar to differing business genres.
 By focusing upon wholesaling, manufacturing, contracting and services, the course content provides excellent insights into business genres that are common start-up choices.

 The course then briefly covers some Staffing & Employment considerations.

 Under the heading Business Planning, the course then moves forward with detailed instruction on what needs to be thought about and how to: prepare a Business Plan; decide on how and where to set up business: analyse markets and market potential; market and sell goods or services; maintain record keeping; financially forecast and plan; secure backers; and navigate towards incubation and launch.

 At the end of the workbook is an Addendum, which includes a useful bibliography of publications that can provide deeper information or different perspectives on running a business, if course participants want to know more.

-Access to the digital training content involves a secure logon process using the Unique Access Code.
+Access to the BASE digital training content involves a secure logon process and is simple to do.

 If you have any questions about BASE, please contact our dedicated BASE Helpline on 0330 223 2410, or email email@example.com